NFarris/AudioAnalysis/README.md

 #### Example Extraction
+//TODO
 ### Spectral Flux
 #### Description
+Spectral flux is a measure of the rate of change of the power spectrum of a signal.
+More precisely, spectral flux is usually calculated as the Euclidean distance between sequential frames.

 #### Why is this important?
+//TODO
 #### Algorithm
+//TODO Write formal definition

+In Python:

+    def spectral_flux(fft_magnitude, previous_fft_magnitude):
+        """
+        Computes the spectral flux feature of the current frame
+        ARGUMENTS:
+            fft_magnitude:            the abs(fft) of the current frame
+            previous_fft_magnitude:        the abs(fft) of the previous frame
+        """
+        # compute the spectral flux as the sum of square distances:
+        fft_sum = np.sum(fft_magnitude + eps)
+        previous_fft_sum = np.sum(previous_fft_magnitude + eps)
+        sp_flux = np.sum(
+            (fft_magnitude / fft_sum - previous_fft_magnitude /
+            previous_fft_sum) ** 2)

+        return sp_flux

 #### Example Extraction
+//TODO
 ### Spectral Rolloff
 #### Description